The Spinner S3 is a made for home spin bike.

 The bike doesn’t come with a console.
 This is not unusual for spin bikes, leaving you to monitor your performance on your own.
 And many people prefer to do that – it just isn’t for me.
 I like to have something I can see during the workout and afterwards too.

-You can buy one for the bike separately from Spinner (for under $70 when I checked).
+You can buy one for the bike separately from Spinner.
 It is called the Spinner Bio Wireless Computer.
 It measures cadence, speed, time, calories and distance.

 It is possible to add a standard bike computer to these bikes but you do need to do a little a DIY to get it on – especially adjusting the spoke magnet to fit on the flywheel.